GUATEMALA SEMESTER FALL 2016

-Your experience will investigate the integration of ancient Mayan culture and modern life.
+Our experience will investigate the integration of ancient Mayan culture and modern life.
 We will see the ways in which wealth and power are unequally distributed.
-You will learn about la Violencia and efforts to heal the wounds of that painful experience.
-You will spend time in the capitol city, Guatemala City, and in rural areas, particularly near beautiful Lake Atitlan.
-You will experience bustling markets full of locally-made crafts, visit cooperatives and learn about how those crafts are made, visit Ancient Mayan ruins, eat local foods, practice Spanish, and learn to appreciate rural life and work during a home-stay.
+We will learn about La Violencia and efforts to heal the wounds of that painful experience.
+We will spend time in the capitol city, Guatemala City, and in rural areas, particularly near beautiful Lake Atitlan.
+We will experience bustling markets full of locally-made crafts, visit cooperatives and learn about how those crafts are made, visit Ancient Mayan ruins, eat local foods, practice Spanish and learn to appreciate rural life and work during a home-stay.

 Bluffton students will live with Guatemalan families in Guatemala City and take Spanish classes at CASAS, Central America Study and Service program affiliated with the Guatemalan Mennonite Church.
 In addition, you will have classes about Guatemalan history and culture and about making peace.
 A field placement will give you the experience of a second Guatemalan community and an organization working to better the lives of the people in the community.